 In order to fix this error, follow the below steps.

 How to Fix FTP passive mode problem in VMs

 Step 1: First of all, you need to edit the vsftpd configuration file and enable passive mode.
-It’s also necessary to set port range for passive mode to work.
+It’s also necessary to set the port range for the passive mode to work.

 # vim /etc/vsftpd.conf

 Step 2: The FTP server will listen to VM’s private IP address in-spite of having publicly accessible IP addresses associated with it (called Floating IP in OpenStack and Elastic IP in Amazon EC2).
 So, you may need to add the below lines to resolve the publicly accessible IP addresses.

 Step 3: Allow FTP port and passive mode port range in security group configurations of OpenStack or EC2 instances.

 - Login to OpenStack dashboard

 - Click on “Access & Security” under the COMPUTE section.

 - Click the “MANAGE RULES” button located in the corresponding security group.